hydraulic-institute/edb/source/04_piping-materials-IV/readme.md

 # Process for Updated PIPE MATERIALS Data
 *"Section IV - Pipe Materials.xlsx"*

+*Note: All python commands are run from the edb root directory*

 ## Prep the Data
 1. Download the new Pipe Materials spreadsheet to your Downloads folder.
 2. Rename the new file to *"Section IV - Pipe Materials.xlsx"*.